Freelance Professional Photographers: Your Spouse is THE KEY to success

 There is a Bible verse that I think every couple and friendship needs to know.
 Romans 12:10 “love one another with brotherly affection; outdo one another in showing honor.”

-Whatever your spouse feels passionate about is something they need support doing.
+Whatever your spouse feels passionate about, they need support in doing.
 Dorie has a calling to help journalists.
 Here is an article on her ministry to journalists.

 Dorie also has a passion for helping the parents of The Citadel.
-She knows from first-hand experience that parents need more information on how they can support their children.
+She knows from firsthand experience that parents need more information on how to support their children.
 So she has created a blog to help those parents.

 Earning Support